McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ## Change the logo

 Create a new file in `layouts/partials/` named `logo.html`.
 Then write any HTML you want.
-You could use an `img` HTML tag and reference an image created under the *static* folder, or you could paste a SVG definition !
+You could use an `img` HTML tag and reference an image created under the *static* folder, or you could paste a SVG definition!

 {{% notice note %}}
 The size of the logo will adapt automatically